 I wanted to be a personal trainer since I was sixteen, but I was always told to not bother because the market is flooded, and that personal trainers just try to sleep with their clients.
 Well they were half right on that statement, but I bought into what all my friends and family said and put the dream aside as I changed my goals.
 I decided that when I turned eighteen I would join the military and serve my country, and I did just that.

 Now let me step back a bit before I go on about my experience personal training.
 While I was in basic training ( Tech School ) I would experience what would eventually become the foundation of other world iron.
-On my personal days I would take to wandering the Lackland Air Force Base in Texas looking for anything take my mind off the fact that after the weekend it would be back to class.
+On my personal days I would take to wandering the Lackland Air Force Base in Texas looking for anything to take my mind off the fact that the weekend was ending soon which meant going back to class.
 Wondering around one of the smaller BX PX ( a kind of mini mall ) I would stumble a cross a comic book store.
-Being something familiar to me i was excited to see the base had one to start with.
+Being something familiar to me I was excited to see the base had one to start with.